tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases the above sections "3.
-Data Engineering Fundamentals
+  - expand in much more details with bold high-light quotes/phrases the above sections "4.
+Training Data

-Data Sources

-Where data comes from and how to handle it.

-Data Formats

-Structured vs. unstructured data.

-Row-major vs. column-major storage.

-Data Models

-Relational databases vs. NoSQL.
+Sampling Methods

+Simple random, stratified, and weighted sampling.

+Labeling Strategies

+Human-annotated vs. naturally occurring labels.

+Dealing with label scarcity.

+Class Imbalance Handling

+Techniques to mitigate skewed datasets.

-Data Storage and Processing
+Data Augmentation

-Transactional vs. analytical processing.

-ETL pipelines (Extract, Transform, Load).

-Batch vs. streaming data processing."
+Transformations and synthetic data generation."
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please